 Amanda Ryan Fear, D.Ed. is a women’s leadership coach and the founder of Swell Life, LLC.
 She is passionate about helping women live their lives by design rather than default and believes that each woman has the inner wisdom and power to live her own most joyful life.
 By stepping into our big, badass lives we can change the world.

-Amanda has 15 years of experience as an educator of children and adults and has led hundreds of workshops and trainings.
+Amanda has 20 years of experience as an educator of children and adults and has led hundreds of workshops and trainings.
 Prior to starting her education career she worked as a business process consultant for several years.
 After getting her butt kicked by life over and over again, Amanda has found that listening to her heart rather than trying to fit a mold of who she thinks she should be has paid off every time.
-Amanda has completed the Dragontree Life Coaching method through the Dragontree Illuminator Program, is a facilitator of Tara Mohr’s Playing Big Work and a lifelong student of women’s leadership and personal development.
+Amanda is a graduate of the Dragontree Life Coaching method through the Dragontree Illuminator Program, is a facilitator of Tara Mohr’s Playing Big Work and a lifelong student of women’s leadership and personal development.
 In addition to her passions of surfing, riding horses, climbing (mountains and rocks), reading and travel, Amanda is learning how to ski with her 8-year old daughter.
 She also really likes hanging out at home with her husband, daughter, 4 dogs and 1 cat.
 You can check out her transformational surfing retreats for women of all types at www.swelllife.org.